 The number of servings depends on the number of calories you’re allowed each day.
 Your calorie level depends on your age and, especially, how active you are.
 Think of this as an energy balance system—if you want to maintain your current weight, you should take in only as many calories as you burn by being physically active.
 If you need to lose weight, eat fewer calories than you burn or increase your activity level to burn more calories than you eat.

 What is your physical activity level?
 Are you mostly:

 - Sedentary?
 You do only light physical activity that is part of your typical day-to-day routine.

 - Moderately active?
-You do physical activity equal to walking about 1.5?3 miles a day at 3?4 miles per hour, plus light physical activity.
+You do physical activity equal to walking about 1 to 3 miles a day at 3 to 4 miles per hour, plus light physical activity.

 - Active?
-You do physical activity equal to walking more than 3 miles per day at 3?4 miles per hour, plus light physical activity.
+You do physical activity equal to walking more than 3 miles per day at 3 to 4 miles per hour, plus light physical activity.